BlastWind/hearthstone-battlegrounds/src/Thoughts.md

 Note, server and client will be bidirectionally.
 Server needs to manage phase timers and ping the client when phase changes.
 So, the client needs to `forkIO` twice for a sending and receiving thread.
 The server can have one `fork` per client.

+### Aug 1, 2024
+Callbacks can be used to implement both in-game logic and game rules.
+For example, omu's hero power can be implemented via a callback to `tierUp`.
+Conversely, maybe `tierUp` can expand the `randomShopSize` via a callback, as opposed to this being built-in.
+For now, `randomShop` is directly dependent on `TavernTier`, but maybe that can change.